-At Lucid, we strongly believe in the power of our talented employees and partners to create, build, and support the world's most captivating luxury electric vehicles available in the market.
-We seek to attract and retain a workforce whose respective professional and personal backgrounds can help craft an unparalleled suite of state-of-the-art, technologically advanced, California-inspired vehicles for consumers worldwide.
+At Lucid, we strongly believe in the power of our talented employees and partners to create, build, and support the world's most captivating luxury EV available in the market.
+We seek to attract and retain employees whose respective professional and personal backgrounds can help craft an unparalleled suite of state-of-the-art, technologically advanced, California-inspired vehicles for consumers worldwide.

-Towards these goals, as of December 31, 2022, we employed approximately 7,200 employees globally.
-Our employees are primarily based in Newark, California at our headquarters, in Casa Grande, Arizona at our electric vehicle manufacturing facility, and throughout the United States and Canada, Europe, and Saudi Arabia at our retail store and service centers.
+Towards these goals, as of December 31, 2023, we employed approximately 6,500 full-time employees globally.
+Our employees are primarily based at our headquarters in Newark, California, at our regional headquarters in Riyadh, Saudi Arabia, at our EV manufacturing facilities in Casa Grande, Arizona, and King Abdullah Economic City ("KAEC"), Saudi Arabia, and at our retail stores and service centers throughout the United States and Canada, Europe, and Saudi Arabia.